-We’re holding community meetings and pop-up events between October 28 and November 7, 2019, where staff will be on hand to answer questions and share information about the Broadway Subway Project.
+Community meetings and pop-up events were held between October 28 and November 7, 2019, with staff on hand to answer questions and share information about the Broadway Subway Project.
 Click to view the postcard notification.

 - Wednesday October 30, 2019

 4 pm to 7 pm, Community Hall at Kits Neighbourhood House – 2305 W 7th Ave, Vancouver

 - Saturday November 2, 2019

 11 am to 2 pm.
 CityLab – 511 W Broadway, Vancouver